 We have measured the required time for the entire task and we have measured how long each input modality has been used.
-Figure 6 shows that as fewer DoFs are available fewer gestures have been used.
+Figure 6 shows that the less DoFs are available the less gestures have been used.
 When three DoFs were supported (left), one-third of the entire interaction time was spent on 3D manipulation by gestures with the objective to arrange the virtual building.
 With decreasing DoFs the required time for 3D manipulation also decreases.
 This is due to the fact that constraint-based interaction supports the user when arranging virtual objects.
-As pointed out in Figure 7 using gestures in combination with mouse and keyboard enhances performance, in particular when 3D manipulation is constrained appropriately.
-Participants accomplished the task fastest when all devices could be used and only one DoF was supported.
+As pointed out in Figure 7 using gestures in combination with mouse and keyboard enhances performance, in particular when 3D manipulation is constrained approriatly.
+Participants accomplished the task fastest, when all devices could be used and only one DoFs was supported.
 Monoscopic display was advantageous in comparison to stereoscopic display.
-This does not come unexpected since exploration of 3D objects was hardly necessary; the focus was on simple manipulation where stereoscopic display was not essential.
+This is not unexpected since exploration of 3D objects was required only marginal; the focus was on simple manipulation where stereoscopic display was not essential.